retypeapp/retype/guides/cli.md

 retype init
 ```

-Calling the `retype init` command will create a simple **retype.yml** file with the following default values:
+Calling the `retype init` command will create a basic **retype.yml** file with the following default values:

 {%{
 ```yml Sample retype.yml